Portfolio Management

 29 / 45

-29) What does "Normalization" of financial data involve?
+29) What is the purpose of a "dashboard" in financial data analysis?

 30 / 45